Lole Titan Jacket

 Inner Lining

-This is 100% nylon and quite standard.
+The Titan jacket’s inner lining is 100% nylon and quite standard.
 Let’s move on.

 Titan Jacket Features